sonic-net/SONiC/doc/Sonic-mclag-hld.md

 Flow 3: ICCPd learns events such as L2 interface creation, L3 interface creation, MAC of local interfaces and its modification, IP address and its modification, ARP learning, VLAN creation and its member’s association/de-association, interface admin/link state.

 Flow 4: ICCPd update teamd with system ID to help LACP to form the portchannel for the MLAG ports.
-Please note teamds in the two peers are independent.
+Please note teamds in the two peers are running independently.

 Flow 5: mclagctld receives CLIs, pass it on to ICCPd, MC-LAG information is returned by ICCPd so that it can be displayed.

-Flow 6: ICCPd exchange information with APP_DB via mclagsyncd, for example, the information to stop L2 learning on peer-link, flush software FDB table of MC-LAG vlans、isolate peer link from port-channel in the flood domain, associate MAC to its L3 interface.
+Flow 6: ICCPd exchanges information with APP_DB via mclagsyncd, for example, the information to stop L2 learning on peer-link, flush software FDB table of MC-LAG vlans、isolate peer link from port-channel in the flood domain, associate MAC to its L3 interface.

-Flow 7: same as 6
+Flow 7: same as step 6.

 Flow 8: After configure/update APP_DB, OrchAgent monitors and procesess the related information, then update ASIC_DB.